 During this fermentation, phytic acid – that is naturally occurring in the grains – is broken down, making some nutrients, like folate, increase while making other nutrients more bioavailable.

 Fermenting grains can also increase the digestibility, and may even lower amounts of gluten. (source)

 Some people that have gluten sensitivities may be able to tolerate long-fermented (24 hours) wheat products.
 I have a friend whose daughter cannot tolerate any gluten-containing foods, except for long-fermented sourdough products.

-Milk – you can find out why we drink raw milk here.
+Milk: Whole is preferred, but use what you have.
+Find out why we drink raw milk here.

 How To Make Sourdough French Toast:

 - First, you want to start off by grabbing some sourdough bread.
 I made my favorite sourdough bread recipe, allowing it to ferment for 8 to 24 hours.
 You could also use your favorite store-bought version.

 - After the bread has baked, allow it to cool a bit.